 Recognition, Evaluation, and Control of Indoor Mold, 2nd edition

 Recognition, Evaluation, and Control of Indoor Mold provides the most current and comprehensive discussion on the basic practice of identifying mold damage, the evaluation of the samples that are collected, and the process of remediation.
-Its twenty chapters cover the underlying principles and background of evaluation and control, building evaluation, data interpretation, remediation and control, plus appendices containing advanced perspectives in mold prevention and control, and images of exterior and interior building mold.
+Its twenty chapters cover the underlying principles and background of evaluation and control, building evaluation, data interpretation, and remediation and control.
+Appendices contain advanced perspectives in mold prevention and control as well as images of exterior and interior building mold.

-This extensive management of indoor mold discussion was written by expert industrial hygiene practitioners, academics and government officials and scientists scrutinized by external peer review.
+This extensive management of indoor mold discussion was written by expert industrial hygiene practitioners, academics, government officials, and scientists scrutinized by external peer review.
 Innovative methods and approaches for each assessed situation are provided.